BBC Radio Merseyside Presenter Dies

 He was the gentle voice of Britain's wildlife and the beating heart of "NatureWatch" — but now, he is gone, leaving behind a legacy of love, conservation, and a tidal wave of grief from those who adored him.

-The British conservation world is in mourning after the devastating death of Chris Tynan, the cherished voice behind "NatureWatch" on BBC Radio Merseyside.
-His passing, announced by his wife Belinda Tynan on Sunday, 30 November, has triggered an outpouring of grief, love, and tributes from colleagues and fans alike.
+The British conservation and radio worlds are in mourning after the devastating death of Chris Tynan, the cherished voice behind "NatureWatch" on BBC Radio Merseyside.
+His passing, announced by his wife Belinda Tynan, on Sunday, 30 November, has triggered an outpouring of grief, love, and tributes from colleagues and fans alike.

 Chris passed away peacefully at home on Friday afternoon.